avvau/Ice_Machine_Praktikum23-24/README.md

 ### How the endpoints are connected with the architecture
 ##### 1. Starttohover
-The process engine starts with the `Starttohover` process.
-This process is connected with the `hometohover`endpoint.
-It moves the robot from its starting position to the start position to start the process.
+The process engine initiates with the `Starttohover` process, linked to the `hometohover` endpoint.
+This process orchestrates the movement of the robot from its initial position to the designated start position, thus commencing the subsequent processes..
 ##### 2.GotoGlass
-The process `GoToGlas` is connected with the endpoint `hovertoglas`.
-This means that the robot positions itself at the height of the glass in order to pick it up.
+The `GoToGlas` process is linked with the `hovertoglas` endpoint.
+This configuration enables the robot to align itself with the height of the glass, facilitating the subsequent task of picking it up.
 ##### 3. GoToMachine
-The process `GoToMachine` is connected with the endpoint `hovertomachine`.
-In this process, the robot brings the glass to the height of the ice cube machine
+The process `GoToMachine` is linked with the endpoint `hovertomachine`.
+This process involves the robot positioning the glass at the same height as the ice cube machine.
 ##### 4. PutGlasDown
-The process `PutGlasDown` is connected with the endpoint `putglasdown`.
-But here, the glass is not put under the opening from which the ice cubes fall out, as one would assume from the description.
-Instead, the robot holds the glass so close to the opening so that the ice cubes can fall directly into the glass and do not jump out from the side.
+The process `PutGlasDown` is associated with the endpoint `putglasdown`.
+However, contrary to the expected procedure of placing the glass directly beneath the opening from which the ice cubes fall, the robot positions the glass in close proximity to the opening.
+This proximity ensures that the ice cubes fall directly into the glass, minimizing the risk of any cubes bouncing out from the sides.
 ![IMG_7734](https://github.com/avvau/Ice_Machine_Praktikum23-24/assets/164665089/489b9813-6422-4f03-b01e-9df140182007)
 ##### 5. Ice Machine
-The process `Ice Machine` is connected with the endpoint `getIce`.
-In this process, ice cubes come out of the ice machine.
-The server call wait with a duration of 5 seconds is used here.
-This time can be adjusted in the endpoints via the URL.
+The `Ice Machine` process is linked with the endpoint `getIce`.
+During this process, ice cubes are dispensed from the ice machine.
+A server call with a waiting duration of 5 seconds is implemented here, allowing for the retrieval of the ice cubes.
+This waiting time can be customized within the endpoints through the URL parameters.
 ##### 6. GoAway
 The process `GoAway` is connected with the endpoint `awayicemachine`.
-The filled glass with ice cubes is now removed from the ice cube machine.
+This step involves removing the glass, now filled with ice cubes, from the ice cube machine.
 ##### 7. DropGlas
 The process `DropGlas` is connected with the endpoint `dropglas`.
-The glass is returned to the starting position and then put down.
+It involves returning the glass to its initial position before gently placing it down.
 ##### 8. BackToStart
-The process `BackToStart` is connected with the endpoint `backtostart`.
-Finally, the robot returns to its starting position.
+The process `BackToStart` is linked with the endpoint `backtostart`.
+This final step involves the robot returning to its initial starting position.

 # Ice Machine
-An ice machine from the manufacturer Klarstein was used for the project.
-Inside there is a water tank, a cup for making the ice cubes and a spiral that pushes the finished ice into the dispenser.
-After the ice cube machine has been plugged into the socket, the on/off symbol appears on the display.
+An ice machine from Klarstein was used for the project.
+This machine has a water tank, an ice cube mould and a spiral mechanism that transports the freshly made ice into the dispenser.
+When the ice machine is plugged into a socket, the on/off symbol appears on the display panel.
-#### To switch the machine on, press the on/off button.
-So that the display looks like this:
+#### To activate the machine, simply press the on/off button.
+This action will result in the display appearing as follows:
 ![59B8C38F-99DA-40E5-9F92-4835F0F51B44](https://github.com/avvau/Ice_Machine_Praktikum23-24/assets/164665089/0776b5dc-eb08-4ba0-8141-29ae59371ba2)

 # Circuit
-The circuit was already assembled last year.
-There is a multicontroller and an FT232 chip.
-This allows it to be connected to a computer via a USB-C connection.
-On the other side, several pins are available for connecting electronic components.
-Of the pins described above, VCC and RTS were used to build the circuit.
-For a more detailed documentation see the [git repository from last year](https://gitlab.lrz.de/000000000149F516/tum-prac.git).
+The circuit was assembled last year, comprising a multicontroller and an FT232 chip.
+This configuration enables connection to a computer via a USB interface.
+On the opposite side, multiple pins are provided for connecting electronic components.
+Among these pins, VCC and RTS were utilized in constructing the circuit.
+For further detailed documentation, please refer to the [git repository from last year](https://gitlab.lrz.de/000000000149F516/tum-prac.git).

-The following pictures show how the pins were connected so that they can be reconnected if something should come loose.
+The following images illustrate the pin connections, facilitating easy reconnection in case of any disconnection:
 ![70C0D7CB-EFC6-41F7-BC74-27A6205E7CF9 2](https://github.com/avvau/Ice_Machine_Praktikum23-24/assets/164665089/b6f06479-32a7-4d87-81cf-4d1e3be6be06)
 ![6253D19A-D63D-412D-A692-30F02F3C0D7B 2](https://github.com/avvau/Ice_Machine_Praktikum23-24/assets/164665089/d7f9c091-b195-404f-9c33-63bee672780a)
 ![3F5FF154-71EE-4A50-9B7D-52D13251CE9E 2](https://github.com/avvau/Ice_Machine_Praktikum23-24/assets/164665089/f091c205-4247-471e-9588-e9eb4465d806)